vexim/veximpy/README.md

 You will be prompted for a target DB host, port, user and password.
 It will call the `bash dbreinit.sh <targetDBname>` script in the end.

-More information can be found inside this script file.
+More information can be found inside the `dbreinit.sh` script file.
 Even an example for creating a dump from your original vexim DB.

 ## NGINX, UWSGI